 - Employment with an organization or group of organizations that is recognized as a federal contractor and that has written affirmative action programs.
 Consultants and attorneys who are practitioners in the affirmative action area are eligible for NILG Board membership, provided that no more than 25% of the Board Members in a Region are consultants and/or practicing attorneys;

-- Active membership in an ILG and experience holding an ILG leadership position, such as past or present ILG officer, conference planning committee member, or other similar substantive role;
+- Active membership in an ILG at the time of the election and experience holding an ILG leadership position, such as past or present ILG officer, conference planning committee member, or other similar substantive role;

 - Support of employer to pay annual dues, attend Annual Conferences, and meet NILG Board attendance and participation requirements;

-- Experience as an affirmative action and equal employment opportunity professional; and
+- Active involvement as an affirmative action and equal employment opportunity professional; and

 - Only one individual from an organizational entity (same parent company) may serve on the NILG Board at a time.

 - Board members are expected to meet the attendance and participation requirements as established by the NILG.
 Board Members who fail to meet these requirements may be involuntarily removed by a majority vote of the Executive Committee.